LintaoAmons/bookmarks.nvim/README.md

 # Bookmarks.nvim

-You only need one shortcut to add your bookmarks.
+You only need one shortcut to add bookmarks.

 - Toggle mark: Add and Remove mark with one shortcut
 - Mark with name: so you can record more information